ibm-cloud-docs/vpc/block_storage_vpc_s2s_auth.md

    For more information about the arguments and attributes, see [IBM Cloud provider](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs#example-usage-of-provider){: external}.

 1. To create the IAM authorization between the key management service from one account to the Block storage service in a different account, use the resource `ibm_iam_authorization_policy`.
 The following example creates an authorization between {{site.data.keyword.keymanagementserviceshort}} service and the file service of the two accounts.
-To create authorization to access {{site.data.keyword.hscrypto}}, specify `hs-crypto` as the value for `target_service_name`.

    ```Terraform
    resource "ibm_iam_authorization_policy" "policy" {